AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-magento.md

 # Configure the Commerce application to use Varnish

-To configure Magento to use Varnish:
+To configure Commerce to use Varnish:

 1. Log in to the Admin as an administrator.
 1. Click **[!UICONTROL Stores]** > Settings > **Configuration** > **Advanced** > **System** > **Full Page Cache**.